Skylights in Metal Roofs Installation Tips

 Maintenance Tips

 • Cleaning: Keep the skylight clean to ensure maximum light transmission and prevent mold or mildew buildup.
-Use a soft sponge and warm soapy water to remove and dust or stains.
-For moss, mould, mildew, and lichen, we recommend using 30 Seconds Outdoor Cleaner (Blue label) or equivalent for quick cleans, and 30 Seconds Spray & Walk Away or equivalent cleaing products for a more progressive clean.
+Use a soft sponge and warm soapy water to remove dust or stains.
+For moss, mould, mildew, and lichen, we recommend using 30 Seconds Outdoor Cleaner (Blue label) or equivalent for quick cleans, and 30 Seconds Spray & Walk Away or equivalent cleaning products for a more progressive clean.

 • Seal Checks: Check and maintain the sealant and flashing, especially after severe weather events.